hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 5484

-[He is] Lord of the east and the west; none has the right to be worshiped except Him, so take Him as Disposer of your affairs.
+[He is] Lord of the east and the west; none has the right to be worshiped except Him, so take Him as the Disposer of your affairs.

 # 5485